 Let $C$ be a curve in $A_1 \cap A_2$.
 Then, there are four possible cases.
 If $C$ is open, either it is \textit{vertical} so that its endpoints are in different components of $\partial A_{i=1,2}$, see Figure \ref{intarc}, or it bounds a disk in $A_i$ with a part of $\partial A_i$.
 If $C$ is closed, either it is \textit{horizontal} so that it is parallel to the boundaries of $A_1$ and $A_2$, see Figure \ref{intc}, or it bounds a disk in $A_i$.

-We first consider the cases where $C$ is a non-vertical open curve or a non-horizontal closed curve in $A_i$.
-Then $C$ is either the boundary or part of the boundary of a disk, say $D$, in $A_i$.
-We compress $A_{3-i}$ along $D$ (see Figure \ref{comp} for an illustration of such compression).
+We first consider the case where $C$ is a non-horizontal closed curve or a non-vertical open curve in $A_i$.
+Then, $C$ is either the boundary or part of the boundary of a disk, say $D$, in $A_i$.
+We refer $D$ as the disk associated to $C$. $C$ is called \textit{innermost} if $D$ does not contain any other intersection curves.
+Since $A_1\cap A_2$ consists of finitely many, disjoint intersection curves, if $A_1\cap A_2$ has such a curve $C$, then there exist an innermost intersection curve $C'$ in $A_i$.
+Let $D'$ be the associated disk of $C'$.
+We compress $A_{3-i}$ along $D'$ (see Figure \ref{comp} for an illustration of such compression).
 This operation splits $A_{3-i}$ into two disjoint parts: a destabilization annulus $A_{3-i}^{'}$ and a part that bounds a ball in the complement of $\boldsymbol{|\upsilon|}$.
 The intersections $A_i\cap A_{3-i}^{'}$ and $A_{3-i}\cap A_{3-i}^{'}$ both consist of fewer than $k$ curves.
 Thus, the destabilizations along $A_i$, $A_{3-i}$, and $A_{3-i}^{'}$ have equivalent unique irreducible representations.
 This sets a contradiction.